open5e/open5e/source/monsters/tome-of-beasts/N/noctiny.rst

 **Pyramid of Power.** The noctiny’s lust for power drives them away from decency and reason.
 They are initiates who form the lowest rung of fext society.
-They swear themselves into service to the undead fext as thugs, servants, acolytes, and cannon fodder, and in exchange draw a trickle of power for themselves.
+They swear themselves into service to the undead :ref:`tob:fext` as thugs, servants, acolytes, and cannon fodder, and in exchange draw a trickle of power for themselves.